 Here are 10 of our favourite outdoor and adventure podcasts currently in production.
-Of course, there are plenty more, and we know you may have your own favourites, do please do shout us on social media if we’ve missed your favourite!
+Of course, there are plenty more, and we know you may have your own favourites, do please shout at us on social media if we’ve missed your favourite!
 In no particular order…

 1) Of Mountains and Minds